Bible Prayer For Strength

 When we pray to the Lord, we seek His help for the strength we need to face our day-to-day life.
 God is omnipresent, and he is everywhere.
 God knows everything, including our struggles.
 His omnipresence gives us the confidence that we can never be alone.
 God is with us wherever we go, whether it’s through darkness or light.
 In addition, He knows our every thought.

-READ: Prayer For Healing A Loved One
+READ: Prayer For A Family In Crisis

 David marvels at God’s omniscience and omnipotence.
 He praises God for knowing his every thought and deed, and even the thoughts of his heart before he speaks them.
 He praises the Lord for his unfailing love, as well as the creative work of God in his womb.
 He is grateful for God’s ever-present presence, day and night.
 Despite his circumstances, David prays that God will hunt down the wicked, and he longs for His judgment on them.